How to Heal a Sprained Knee Quickly?

 1. Muscle strains

-• Mild Strains: Stop exercising immediately and apply cold compresses for 15-20 minutes 3-4 times a day to reduce pain and swelling.
-At the same time, an elastic bandage can be used to apply pressure to the injured area to reduce bleeding and tissue fluid leakage.
+- Mild Strains: Stop exercising immediately and apply cold compresses for 15-20 minutes 3-4 times a day to reduce pain and swelling.
+At the same time, an elastic bandage can be used to apply pressure to the injured area, reducing bleeding and tissue fluid leakage.

-• Moderate and Severe Strains: In addition to the above emergency treatment, immobilization with knee pads or casts may be required to limit the movement of the injured muscle to avoid further damage.
+- Moderate and Severe Strains: In addition to the above emergency treatment, immobilization with knee pads or casts may be necessary to limit the movement of the injured muscle and prevent further damage.
 For cases where the muscle is completely broken, surgical repair is usually required.

 2. Tendon injuries

-• General Injury: Rest, cold compress, compression bandage and elevation of the affected limb are also needed in the early stage.
-After pain relief, rehabilitation training can be carried out, including joint mobility training, muscle strength training, etc., but excessive weight bearing and strenuous exercise should be avoided.
+- General Injury: Rest, cold compresses, compression bandages, and elevation of the affected limb are also necessary in the early stage.
+After pain relief, rehabilitation training can be carried out, including joint mobility exercises and muscle strength training, but excessive weight-bearing and strenuous exercise should be avoided.
 At the same time, physical therapy, such as ultrasound and electrotherapy, can be used to promote the repair of the tendon.

-• Severe Injury: If the tendon is mostly ruptured or completely ruptured, surgical treatment is usually required for tendon suturing or reconstruction.
-Post-operative immobilization with knee pads or casts and gradual rehabilitation training under doctor's guidance are required.
+- Severe Injury: If the tendon is wholly or chiefly ruptured, surgical treatment is usually required for tendon suturing or reconstruction.
+Postoperative immobilization with knee pads or casts, along with gradual rehabilitation training under a doctor's guidance, is required.

 3. Ligament injuries

-• Mild Injury: Conservative treatment can be used, including rest, ice, compression bandage, wearing adjustable knee brace, etc. In the weeks after the injury, rehabilitation training, such as joint mobility training, balance training, etc., is gradually carried out to restore the function of the knee joint.
+- Mild Injury: Conservative treatment options include rest, ice, compression bandaging, and wearing an adjustable knee brace.
+In the weeks following the injury, rehabilitation training, such as joint mobility exercises and balance training, is gradually implemented to restore the knee joint's function.

-• Moderate and Severe Injuries: If the ligament is completely torn or the stability of the knee joint is seriously affected, surgical treatment is usually needed to restore the stability of the knee joint by reconstructing the ligament.
+- Moderate and Severe Injuries: If the ligament is completely torn or the stability of the knee joint is significantly compromised, surgical treatment is typically required to restore knee joint stability by reconstructing the ligament.

 Knee Pads: A Protective Shield for Knee Sprains